JRaunak/clui/README.md

 </div>

-Clui wraps the `claude` CLI you already have installed and gives it a native desktop interface — multiple live sessions, a live model and effort picker, per-session permission modes, conversation search, image attachments, and light/dark themes — all driving the real CLI underneath.
+Clui wraps the `claude` CLI you already have installed and gives it a desktop interface: multiple live sessions, a live model and effort picker, per-session permission modes, conversation search, image attachments, and light/dark themes.
+Everything drives the real CLI underneath.

 It never modifies your `~/.claude/settings.json`.
 Every model, effort, and permission choice is per-session and stored in Clui's own app-data directory, so the CLI you use in the terminal is left exactly as it was.